vinaya-class/vinaya-class.github.io/src/14-arguments-1.md

 **Texas Sharpshooter**, jumping to conclusions

-'I know many people who disrobed, and several of them used a soft mattress to sleep.'
+'Eating breakfast before the meal is not proper practice.
+I know many people who disrobed, and several of them used to eat breakfast.'

 Grasping at particular cases which support the conclusion one wants, even though the results could be due to chance.